Salesloft

 Overview

 Salesloft is a sales engagement platform that combines cadences (automated email/call sequences), conversation intelligence (call recording and analysis), and deal management in one product.
 After acquiring Drift (the chatbot company) in 2024, Salesloft expanded into website chat and intent signals.
-With 4,269 G2 reviews at 4.5/5, $245M in funding, and 501-1,000 employees, Salesloft is one of the two dominant platforms in sales engagement (the other being Outreach).
-Most sales teams evaluating this category end up choosing between these two.
+With 4,269 G2 reviews at 4.5/5 and roughly $245M raised before going private, Salesloft is one of the two dominant platforms in sales engagement (the other being Outreach).
+In December 2025 Salesloft completed a merger with Clari into a Vista-backed company led by CEO Steve Cox, and in August 2025 it disclosed a major supply-chain breach through Drift.

 Limitations